sofia-fischer/philo-blog/content/posts/2025-09-datadog.md

 * Errors - Rate of failed requests
 * Saturation - Resource utilization with focus on bottlenecks

-Additionally, business relevant metrics should be monitored.
-These should reflex both the users perspective and the business goals.
-For a data pipeline, this could be volume of processed data, the quality of the data sources, or the quality of the output data.
+{{< alert "comment" >}}
+Monitoring (like so many other things) have multiple audiences with different needs:

+* **Developers** want to understand how the system behaves, and be able to debug issues quickly.
+* **Operators** (who might also be Developers) want to ensure the system is running smoothly, and be alerted when something goes wrong.
+* **Business Stakeholders** want to understand how the system is performing against business goals, and make informed decisions based on data, or evaluate experiments.

+If your audience can not phrase their needs, the best metrics are still found in their perspective.
-Besides talking to users and stakeholders, it is very useful to include the monitoring into the post-mortems of incidents.
-Which indicator would have helped to detect the incident earlier or identify the root cause faster?
+What are Operators talking in incident post-mortems - Which indicator spiked frist or would have helped to detect the incident earlier or identify the root cause faster?
+What are Business Stakeholders asking about the system?
+What find Users so severe that they report incidents? **Talk and Listen to your Audience!**
+{{< /alert >}}

 **First principles** are basic assumption about the system that are not deduced from other assumptions.
 The idea of first principles is usefully as good observability should allow a developer to debug a system without a lot